 You can use this time for an invigorating asana practice to help wake your body-mind-spirit.
 Then follow with an extended meditation practice.

 Because this is a yoga retreat, you’ll obviously want to practice your asanas.
 An energizing flow in the morning and a gentler practice in the evening provides a good balance.
 You may have asana sequences you’re already familiar with and love, and if so, use them!
 Or, if you want inspiration and/or instruction, find some classes online.
+(Join my Online Yoga Studio & you’ll have everything you need to dive into a well-rounded, enriching & inspired yoga intensive.)
 You can also use my favorite gentle yoga flow and/or my restorative yoga sequence if you like.

 If you’ve been working toward mastering some challenging postures, take some time to practice them too.
 Just keep in mind, you don’t want to injure yourself.
 It’s not a good idea to push yourself to try something you haven’t received instruction on or you’re not fully prepared to advance to.

 Remember, the goal of asana practice is to establish and maintain health and balance in your body and mind, not to perform physical feats for the sake of accomplishment.
 Your home yoga retreat is a perfect opportunity to develop deep listening to your body and to learn how to honor its innate wisdom.